Kanye West publicist pressed Georgia election worker to confess to bogus fraud charges | Politics

 According to Freeman, Kutti told her that she was going to put a man named “Harrison Ford” on speakerphone.
 (Freeman said the man on the phone wasn’t the actor by the same name.)
 Kutti said the man had “authoritative powers to get you protection,” the bodycam footage shows.
 At that point, Kutti can be heard asking the officer to give them privacy.
 The body camera did not capture a clear recording of the conversation that followed after the officer moved away from the two women.

-Kutti and the man on the speakerphone, over the next hour, tried to get Freeman to implicate herself in committing voter fraud on Election Day.
+Kutti and the man on the speakerphone, over the next hour, tried to get Freeman to implicate herself in committing voter fraud on Election Day, according to Freeman.
 Kutti offered legal assistance in exchange, Freeman said.
 “If you don't tell everything,” Freeman recalled Kutti saying, “you're going to jail.”

 Growing suspicious, Freeman said she jumped up from her chair and told Kutti: “The devil is a liar,” before calling for an officer.
 Later at home, Freeman said, she Googled Kutti’s name and discovered she was a Trump supporter.